 Following the UK Government's hosting of the Western Balkans Summit, BGIPU convened an International Parliamentary Seminar on the Western Balkans from 10-12 September 2018 at the UK Parliament.
 The seminar involved some 50 UK Members and Peers, parliamentarians from 8 countries and civil society experts from across the region.
 It also heard from the Foreign and Commonwealth Office, the British Council and the Westminster Foundation for Democracy.

-Summary Conclusions from the Chair
+Summary Report and Conclusions from the Chair

 Objectives of the Seminar